themisir/themisir.com/content/posts/designing-programming-language.md

 Please note that this calculation will be done during compilation and the result will be hardcoded into bytecode or machine code to be used during runtime.

 In conclusion, one of my goals with this language is that it has to be statically typed language.
 It'll also support object oriented programming (classes, methods, properties).
-Because even if I won't add OOP support into it, people can try to mimick oop features by writing some hacks.
+Because even if I won't add OOP support into it, people can try to mimic oop features by writing some hacks.
 For example for a long time javascript didn't supported classes.
-But eventually people started using other features of language to mimick OOP in javascript like:
+But eventually people started using other features of language to mimic OOP in javascript like:

 ```js
 function User(name, age) {